 Thank you for learning about Full Spectrum Synergy with OM Extracts!
-Our playshop, learning experiences and literature are grounded by the research of these peer-reviewed scientific references :
+We offer playshops, learning experiences and literature which are all grounded by the research findings of peer-reviewed scientific references.

 Andre, Christelle M., et al. “Cannabis Sativa: The Plant of the Thousand and One Molecules.”
 Frontiers in Plant Science, vol. 7, 2016, doi:10.3389/fpls.2016.00019.

 Izzo, Angelo A, et al. “Non-Psychotropic Plant Cannabinoids: New Therapeutic Opportunities from an Ancient Herb.”
 Trends in Pharmacological Sciences, vol. 30, no. 12, 2009, p.
 609., doi:10.1016/j.tips.2009.10.007.

 Maccallum, Caroline A., and Ethan B. Russo.
 “Practical Considerations in Medical Cannabis Administration and Dosing.”
 European Journal of Internal Medicine, vol. 49, 2018, pp. 12–19., doi:10.1016/j.ejim.2018.01.004.

 McPartland, J. M., & Russo, E. B. (2001).
 Cannabis and cannabis extracts: Greater than the sum of their parts?
 Journal of Cannabis Therapeutics, 1(3–4), 103–132. http://doi.org/10.
 1300/J175v01n03_08.

 Romano, Luigi., Hazekamp, Arno.
 “Cannabis oil: chemical evaluation of an upcoming cannabis based medicine.”
 IACM Journal, vol. 1(1), 2013, pp. 1-11.